 Study Assessments and Procedures

 Patient eligibility will be evaluated.
 Eligible patients who express interest in participating and express informed consent will undergo enrollment and randomization.
-At the baseline encounter (enrollment and randomization) data on the inclusion and exclusion criteria will be recorded in REDCap and the randomization module in REDCap will assign a treatment arm if participant meets all inclusion and exclusion criteria. .
+Patients can be enrolled in the inpatient setting during their qualifying acute care encounter or afterwards in the outpatient setting so long as their new-onset atrial fibrillation and acute care visit were in the prior 120 days.
+At the baseline encounter (enrollment and randomization) data on the inclusion and exclusion criteria will be recorded in REDCap and the randomization module in REDCap will assign a treatment arm if participant meets all inclusion and exclusion criteria.
 The GWTG-AFIB registry data and additional data on the patient’s medical and cardiovascular history will be recorded in the Get With The Guidelines CHANGE AFIB case report form.
 There are no special laboratory testing procedures or interventional procedures required by the protocol other than the randomized treatment.
 All data, including electrocardiographic, echocardiographic, laboratory, and other baseline data will be obtained as part of the participant’s usual care.
-The two quality-of-life measures will be recorded at baseline and the 12-month follow-up visit as well as previously detailed.
+The two quality-of-life measures will be recorded at baseline and the 12 month follow-up visit as well as previously detailed.

 There are two pre-specified follow-up encounters.
 The first will occur at 6 months with an eligibility window between 3 and 9 months.
 This encounter can be either in-person or a virtual assessment.
 At the 6-month visit, the 6-month follow-up form will be completed in the Get With The Guideline CHANGE AFIB case report form.
-The second pre-specified encounter will be the final follow-up encounter at 12-months (window of 30 days).
-Similar to the 6-month encounter, the final visit can be either in-person or a virtual assessment.
+The second pre-specified encounter will be the final follow-up encounter at 12 months (window of 30 days).
+Similar to the 6 month encounter, the final visit can be either in-person or a virtual assessment.
 At this final follow-up visit, the final visit module will be completed in the Get With The Guideline CHANGE AFIB case report form.
 Participants will also complete the final quality-of-life assessments at this same encounter.
 Patients who withdraw early or experience mortality will also have the final follow-up form completed.

 Outcomes Assessments